Canadian National Tug no. 6: Construction

-CN Tug no. 6 joined CNR's fleet in 1948.
-While it appears to have been built to meet service demands, some speculate that Tug 6 was launched because CPR, CNR's competitor, had launched the the previous year.
-It was built in 1948 by Yarrows Shipbuilders, Esquimalt, BC and registered in Esquimalt, B.C.
-Tug 6 is all-steel, including the hull, with an eight-cylinder, turbo-charged diesel engine.
+Canadian National no. 6 joined CNR's fleet in 1948.
+While it appears to have been built to meet service demands, some speculate that CN No. 6 was launched because CPR, CNR's competitor, had launched the the previous year.
+It was built in 1948 by Yarrows Shipbuilders, Esquimalt, BC and registered number 190311.
+CN No. 6 is an all-steel tugboat with an eight-cylinder, turbo-charged diesel engine.
 It has a single blade rudder and a nominal horsepower of 575.
 It is 88 feet long, 22 feet wide, and 10 feet, 6 inches deep with a gross tonnage of 158 tons.
 There are three double cabins and a storage room on board.